-For lush tropical vibes with a desert twist, the Madagascar palm tree, or the pachypodium lamerei, is the perfect addition to your home.
+For lush tropical vibes with a desert twist, the Madagascar palm tree, or the pachypodium lamerei, is the perfect addition to your space.
+It is one of the most exotic houseplants for your home.
 By technicality, this plant is a succulent instead of a true palm, which means that it’s low maintenance in terms of watering and humidity needs.
 While the Madagascar palm thrives in full sunlight, it’s definitely suitable as an indoor houseplant if you give it adequate lighting.
 Before bringing this hardy plant into your house, let’s go over everything you need to know about Madagascar palm care.

 As its name suggests, the Madagascar palm is a succulent plant native to southern Madagascar.
 It features a thick silver stem covered in sharp spines and has long, leathery green leaves that grow on its top.
 Its trunk can reach up to 6 feet indoors and 20 feet outdoors.
 When grown outside, the Madagascar palm may also produce white trumpet-like flowers, but it rarely blooms when kept inside.
 Mature plants tend to branch out after flowering.

 The Madagascar palm doesn’t require a lot of extensive care.
 As a succulent, it appreciates full sun, but it can tolerate partial shade outdoors, as well.
 If you plan to keep your Madagascar palm indoors, make sure that it gets enough sunlight.
 The prime inside spot for a Madagascar is right next to a south- or west-facing window.
 Rotate your plant so that it receives sunlight evenly — otherwise, the plant may grow crooked as it reaches for sunlight on one side.